The Ultimate Guide to Interview Preparation

 • You’re one of a small group of applicants to get an interview

-You should feel confident, empowered, and cautiously-optimistic walking into your interview.
-Out of a huge stack of resumes, the organization found something special in your application–something it really liked about you.
+You should feel confident, empowered, and cautiously optimistic walking into your interview.
+Out of a huge stack of resumes, the organization’s recruiters found something special in your application–something they really liked about you.
 Now you just have to affirm the idea that you are the right person for the job.
 All the preparation you’ve done ahead of your interview puts you in a great position to accomplish this goal.